Are you curious about what to feed deer in the backyard?

 Bread is full of carbohydrates and sugars that can upset a deer’s delicate digestive system, while barley can contain high levels of toxins that can buildup in a deer’s system and cause serious health problems.

-While small amounts are fine in moderation, feeding deer too much corn, hay, or other types of hay can actually have negative consequences for these beautiful and majestic animals.
+While small amounts are fine in moderation, feeding deer too much of a food like corn or other hay can actually have negative consequences for these beautiful and majestic animals.
+You’ll make them overly reliant on your manufactured deer food and when it comes time for colder weather, their fat reserves might not be what they should without your artificial food supply.

 For one thing, eating a diet that is too high in corn or hay can lead to serious digestive problems, including constipation and gas.
 Hay and alfalfa can also lead to bloating when fed in excess, particularly when other foods are scarce.